 The Joint Commission evaluates and accredits nearly 15,000 health care organizations and programs in the United States.
 Since 1951, The Joint Commission has maintained state-of-the-art standards that focus on improving the quality and safety of care provided by health care organizations.
 The Joint Commission’s comprehensive accreditation process evaluates an organization’s compliance with these standards and other accreditation requirements.
 Joint Commission accreditation is recognized nationwide as a symbol of quality that reflects an organization’s commitment to meeting certain performance standards.
 To earn and maintain The Joint Commission’s Gold Seal of Approval™, an organization must undergo an on-site survey by a Joint Commission survey team at least every three years.
 (Laboratories must be surveyed every two years.)
 Roswell Park had an unannounced survey in the Fall of 2006 and maintains full accreditation with the Gold Seal of Approval.

 NCI designation means that a cancer center's combined research, treatment and educational programs have weathered extensive peer review, met rigorous national standards, and made fundamental contributions to reducing the cancer burden.
-Roswell Park Cancer Institute (RPCI) is the only upstate New York facility to hold the National Cancer Institute (NCI) designation of "comprehensive cancer center" and one of 39 such centers in the United States.
-Since 1971 Roswell Park has been recognized by the NCI as a comprehensive cancer center.
+Roswell Park Comprehensive Cancer Center is the only upstate New York facility to hold the National Cancer Institute (NCI) designation of "Comprehensive Cancer Center" and one of 51 such centers in the United States.
+Since 1971 Roswell Park has been recognized by the NCI as a Comprehensive Cancer Center.
 It was the nation's first, has served as a national model and is the only NCI hospital in Upstate New York.

 The National Database of Nursing Quality Indicators (NDNQI) is a proprietary database of the American Nurses Association.
 The database collects and evaluates unit-specific nurse-sensitive data from hospitals in the United States.
 Participating facilities receive unit-level comparative data reports to use for quality improvement purposes.
 Roswell has participated in this database since 2004 and submits data on patient falls, pressure ulcers, pain management, restraint use, staff mix, nursing care hours per patient day, RN Education and Certification and participates in an annual RN Satisfaction Survey.